Duke Slater: Milwaukee Badgers

 Bolstered by an aging Jim Thorpe, the 1924 Independents surged to the top of the NFL standings a month into the season.
-The Independents suffered their first loss of the year when the previously-winless Kansas City Blues upset them, 23-7.
-Slater was held out of the game because the NFL had a “gentlemen’s agreement” prohibiting black players from participating in games held in Missouri; it was the only contest Slater missed in his ten-year NFL career.
+The Independents suffered their first loss of the year when the previously winless Kansas City Blues upset them, 23–7.
+Slater was held out of the game because the NFL had a "gentlemen's agreement" prohibiting black players from participating in games held in Missouri; it was the only contest Slater missed in his ten-year NFL career.

 Three weeks later, the Blues and Independents met again in Rock Island.
-Because the game was held in Illinois, Slater was free to play, and with Slater in the lineup, the Independents won the rematch in a shutout, 17-0.
+Because the game was held in Illinois, Slater was free to play, and with Slater in the lineup, the Independents won the rematch in a shutout, 17–0.
 But the earlier loss to Kansas City proved costly when Rock Island finished the year with two defeats, one more than the NFL champion Cleveland Bulldogs.

 In 1926, the Rock Island Independents left the NFL to play in the rival American Football League (AFL).
-Slater played one season with Rock Island in the AFL before the league’s dissolution.
+Slater played one season with Rock Island in the AFL before the league's dissolution.

-Duke Slater was a three-time all-NFL selection with Rock Island from 1923-1925.
+Duke Slater was a three-time all-NFL selection with Rock Island from 1923 to 1925.
 He was also named first-team all-pro by the Chicago Tribune in 1926, which chose their all-pro team with players from both the NFL and AFL.
-In Slater’s five seasons with the Rock Island Independents, he played all sixty minutes of every game in which he appeared.
+In Slater's five seasons with the Rock Island Independents, he played all sixty minutes of every game in which he appeared.

-Chicago Cardinals (1926-1931)
+Chicago Cardinals

-Duke Slater signed a contract with the NFL’s Chicago Cardinals near the end of the 1926 season and appeared in their final two games that season.
+Duke Slater signed a contract with the NFL's Chicago Cardinals near the end of the 1926 season and appeared in their final two games that season.
 By signing with the Chicago (now Arizona) Cardinals in 1926, Slater became the first African-American to play for a current NFL franchise.

-At Slater’s urging, the Chicago Cardinals brought in Harold Bradley Sr. to play guard alongside him in 1928, making Bradley the second black lineman in NFL history.
-However, Bradley’s NFL career lasted just two games.
-With the exception of those two games by Bradley, Duke Slater was the only African-American in the NFL from 1927-1929.
+At Slater's urging, the Chicago Cardinals brought in Harold Bradley Sr. to play guard alongside him in 1928, making Bradley the second black lineman in NFL history.
+However, Bradley's NFL career lasted just two games.
+With the exception of those two games by Bradley, Duke Slater was the only African-American in the NFL from 1927 to 1929.

-Slater’s streak of five straight all-pro appearances was broken in 1928, when the Cardinals played just a six-game schedule; after the season, Cardinals owner Chris O'Brien sold the team to Chicago physician Dr. David Jones.
+Slater's streak of five straight all-pro appearances was broken in 1928, when the Cardinals played just a six-game schedule; after the season, Cardinals owner Chris O'Brien sold the team to Chicago physician Dr. David Jones.
 Jones purged the Cardinals roster in 1929, bringing back just four players from the previous season, but Slater – once again the only black player in the NFL – was one of four Cardinals to return.

 Star fullback Ernie Nevers joined the Cardinals in 1929.
-On November 28, 1929, Nevers set an NFL record by scoring all 40 points in the Cardinals’ 40-6 win over their intra-city rivals, the Chicago Bears.
-Nevers’ mark of 40 points in a single game is the oldest untied individual record in the NFL’s record books, having stood since 1929.
+On November 28, 1929, Nevers set an NFL record by scoring all 40 points in the Cardinals' 40–6 win over their intra-city rivals, the Chicago Bears.
+Nevers' mark of 40 points in a single game is the oldest untied individual record in the NFL's record books, having stood since 1929.